wosayttn/sdk-bsp-numaker-hmi-ma35h0/nuwriter_scripts/How_to_use_Nu-Link2_debugger_on_RT-ThreadStudio.md

 # **Development process**

-The development process is divided into two phases: Release and Debug, which use different "rtthread.bin" files.
-In the Release process, we integrate the Preloader into the rtthread.bin to serve as the boot loader and execute "nuwriter_program*.bat" scripts to deploy rtthread.bin to various memory storage.
-While in the Debug process, we do not merge the Preloader into rtthread.bin.
+The development process is divided into two phases: Release and Debug, which use different ``rtthread.bin`` files.
+In the Release process, we ``integrate the Preloader into the rtthread.bin`` to serve as the boot loader and execute ``nuwriter_program*.bat`` scripts to deploy rtthread.bin to various memory storage.
+While in the Debug process, we do ``not merge the Preloader into rtthread.bin``.
 When a user needs to debug the program, they should switch the boot mode to the USBD booting mode and reset the board.
-After resetting, user can run the "nuwriter_debug_aarch32.bat" program to perform basic initialization of the dual-CA35 cores and keep them in the AARCH32 execution state, waiting for the On-Chip debugger and GDB to take over for further processing.
+After resetting, user can ``run the nuwriter_debug_aarch32.bat`` program to perform basic initialization of the dual-CA35 cores and keep them in the AARCH32 execution state, waiting for the On-Chip debugger and GDB to take over for further processing.

 ```mermaid
 graph TD